keystonejs/keystone/.changeset/khaki-singers-sip.md

 '@keystone-6/cloudinary': patch
 ---

-Export cloudinary image output type for custom usage e.g. in virtual fields.
+Added an export for the Cloudinary image GraphQL output type for developer usage e.g. in virtual fields.